 NymphHipster Dufus Carp

-The Hipster Dufus is a purpose-built carp pattern designed by Daryl Eakins that incorporates an ingenious "lift kit" weighting system to ensure the fly always lands and rides hook point up.
-This innovative design features a prominent two-tone dubbed body with a bright orange abdomen creating a hot spot, an olive laser dub thorax, stabilizing wood duck flank wings, and a CDC collar that adds subtle movement.
-The pattern was designed to be versatile enough for flipping, dropping, dragging, or bombing at cruising carp.
+Purpose-built carp pattern designed by Daryl Eakins incorporates an ingenious lift kit weighting system ensuring the fly always lands and rides hook point up.
+Features prominent two-tone dubbed body with bright orange abdomen creating a hot spot, olive laser dub thorax, stabilizing wood duck flank wings, and CDC collar that adds subtle movement.

 Spring, Summer, Fall